A hybrid-Hill estimator enabled by heavy-tailed block maxima: Hybrid-Hill (H2) estimator based on tail-related BM

 \begin{proof} The first part of the theorem follows readily from Lemma \ref{Lem:2ndOrdLogShift} in Appendix \ref{App:CondB2}.
 Next, we somewhat departure from the line of proof for consistency of $\hat{\gamma}^{\textrm{H2}}$ (given in Theorem \ref{Thm:ConsistencyHybHill}) by shifting the focus from the prior Fr\'echet order statistics

 to the dual representation in terms of Pareto supplied by Lemma \ref{Lem:BasicEmpProcess}.
-Loosely speaking, within the framework of Conditions B1 and B2, Lemma \ref{Lem:BasicEmpProcess} states that, from some given high threshold $t$ onwards, the conditional distribution function of the shifted standard Pareto random variable $Y-1/2$ is well approximated by the tail distribution function of the unit Fr\'echet distribution.
+Loosely speaking, Lemma \ref{Lem:BasicEmpProcess} states that, from some given high threshold $t$ onwards, the conditional distribution function of the shifted standard Pareto random variable $Y-1/2$ is well approximated by the tail distribution function of the unit Fr\'echet distribution.

 Let $Y_{1:k} \leq Y_{2:k} \leq \dots \leq Y_{k:k}$ be the order statistics from a sample of i.i.d standard Pareto random variables with tail d.f. given by $1 \wedge y^{-1}$.
 Using Lemma \ref{Lem:BasicEmpProcess}, for the same intermediate sequence $k_0 \in (0, k]$, we recast the above equality in distribution into the almost sure approximation,